Skip to main content

 Multicast

-It is possible to have more than one source of multicast information on a network such as sACN data.
-Using that example, there could be two controllers such as a lighting console and an architectural controller both feeding information (level data) to a single DMX Gateway.
-A typical ETC network utilizes multiple variations of multicast simultaneously.
+Any given type of multicast traffic, such as sACN, may have more than one source on a network.
+It is valid for two controllers, such as a lighting console and an architectural controller, to transmit data to a single DMX Gateway.
+A typical ETC network will have multiple simultaneous sources of multicast traffic.

 clipboard_e450a9e198ceae2f041461f1634fcfa1c.png